mattbrictson/tomo/docs/tutorials/deploying-rails-from-scratch.md

 ## Set up a deployer user

 Running a Rails app as `root` is a security risk; we need to create a non-privileged user for this purpose.
 Run the following script to create a
+`deployer` user that:

-`deployer` user that has access to write to a `/var/www` directory, which is the default location where tomo will deploy our app.
+- has access to write to a `/var/www` directory, which is the default location where tomo will deploy our app; and
+- can "linger", i.e. run long-running processes like the puma web server

 ```sh
 # Run these commands as root on the VPS